-Senior lecturer/Associate Professor at Department of Information Technology, Division of Systems and Control
+Senior Lecturer/Associate Professor at Department of Information Technology, Division of Systems and Control

-André Teixeira is an Associate Professor at the Division of Systems and Control, Department of Information Technology, Uppsala University, Sweden.
+André Teixeira is an Associate Professor and Deputy Head of Division at the Division of Systems and Control, Department of Information Technology, Uppsala University, Sweden.
 He received the M.Sc. degree in electrical and computer engineering from the Faculdade de Engenharia da Universidade do Porto, Porto, Portugal, in 2009, and the Ph.
 D. degree in automatic control from the KTH Royal Institute of Technology, Stockholm, Sweden, in 2014.
 From 2014 to 2015, he was a Postdoctoral Researcher at the Department of Automatic Control, KTH Royal Institute of Technology, Stockholm, Sweden.
 From October 2015 to August 2017, André was an Assistant Professor in Cybersecurity of Critical Infrastructures at the Faculty of Technology, Policy and Management, Delft University of Technology, The Netherlands.
 From September 2017 to April 2021, he was an Assistant Professor at the Division of Signals and Systems, Department of Electrical Engineering, Uppsala University.

 Dr. Teixeira was a recipient for the Best Student-Paper Award from the IEEE Multi-Conference on Systems and Control in 2014, and an Honorable Mention for the Pauk M. Frank Award at the IFAC SAFEPROCESS 2018.
 He was awarded a Starting Grant by the Swedish Research Council in 2019, and he is among the 20 young researchers in Sweden that received the Future Research Leaders 7 grant by the Swedish Foundation for Strategic Research in 2020.